-I'm an Australian application security nerd who is currently working remotely for HashiCorp.
-I've previously worked in San Francisco for Cruise Automation, Salesforce, LinkedIn and co-founded Asterisk Information Security in Perth, Australia.
+I'm an Australian application security nerd who is currently working for CyberCX.
+I've previously worked remotely for HashiCorp, and in San Francisco for Cruise Automation, Salesforce, LinkedIn and co-founded Asterisk Information Security in Perth, Australia.

 What is this website?
 Well, I realised I didn't like my about.me page very much, and impulse bought this domain a while back.
 So, here's my new vanity landing page thingo.